beakly/instructlab_knowledge/medical/fall_guide.md

 - New onset of visual disturbance.
 - Unable to mobilise.
 - Unstable medical condition contributing to the fall.

-### Orange flags

-- More than one fall in the last week.
-- Postural hypotension.
-- Seizure with a history of epilepsy.
-- Recent change in medication.
-- Minor injury requiring non-urgent treatment.
-- New reduction in mobility but able to weight bear.

-### Green flags

-- Minor soft tissue injury not requiring medical treatment.
-- Able to mobilise in a manner that is normal for the patient.

 ## General principles